mauricechesteraguda/mauricechesteraguda/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on exploring different Python3 and Testing Modules
+- 🔭 I’m currently working on exploring different Python3, automation and testing Modules
 - 🌱 I’m currently learning machine learning, statistics, ethical hacking, NoSQL and more...
 - 👯 I’m looking to collaborate on projects to teach the next generations to code, prevent climate change and provide a sustainable world for everyone.
 - 🤔 I’m looking for help with any of the above.